pixelotes/replacer/README.md

 * `--help`, `-h`: Display the help message and exit.
 * `--dry-run`: Preview changes without modifying files.
+* `--depth`: Specifies the folder depth for modifying files.
 * `--backup`: Save a `.bak` copy of each modified file.
 * `--ext=ext1,ext2`: Only process files with the given extensions.
 * `--ignore-case`: Match and replace text regardless of case.